rmcanany/SolidEdgeHousekeeper/README_NEW.md

 ![Property Filter Detail](My%20Project/media/property_filter_detail.png)

-Referring to the Property Filter dialog shown above, the default formula means you will get all parts in project 7477 made out of Aluminum and engineered by Fred, i.e., `A AND B AND C`.
+Referring to the Property Filter dialog detail shown above, the default formula means you will get all parts in project 7481 made out of Stainless and engineered by Fred, i.e., `A AND B AND C`.

 **Editing the Formula**

 You can optionally change the formula.
 Click the Edit button and type the desired expression.
-For example, if you wanted all parts from Project 7477, **either** made out of Aluminum,
+For example, if you wanted all parts from Project 7481, **either** made out of Stainless,
 **or** engineered by Fred, you would enter the formula shown, i.e., `A AND (B OR C)`.